Wheat is a grain in the Poaceae

 , this is a panallergen known to cause allergic reactions across multiple foods.

-Tri a 14 is a lipid transfer protein
+Tri a 14 is a Lipid Transfer Protein

-, this is a panallergen which can cause allergic reactions even in cooked foods and can cause issues across multiple groups of foods.
+(LTP), this is a panallergen which can cause allergic reactions even in cooked foods and can cause issues across multiple groups of foods.

 An allergy to wheat has been linked to Wheat Dependent Exercise Induced Anaphylaxis